 Changing the password was a bit harder than I expected.
 It always said my passwords did not match.
-Of course, what makes me smile is I copy and pasted the password.
+Of course, what makes me smile is I copied and pasted the password.
 Turns out the issue was I had a special character in the password.
 So use only numbers, letters, upper case letters, and punctuation.
-This is still correct for 1.8.1.
+This is still correct for 1.8.1 and 2.0.1.

 Now, I want to add Runecast to my vSphere Web Client.
 Lets do that before we do an analyze.